up-n-atom/8311/docs/posts/troubleshoot-connectivity-issues-with-the-was-110.md

 #### Linux host SFP subsystem

-SFP+ host hardware kernel drivers, which are built on top of the Linux [SFP subsystem], use DDMI information to manage modules according to the SFF-8472 standard.
-This behaviour is problematic for modules like the [WAS-110] and [X-ONU-SFPP], as they do not conform to the standard.
-To address this, kernel maintainers have added hardcoded [quirks] for specific hardware, with the caveat that a new kernel build is required to add support for each new vendor or module.
-Starting with kernel version 6.19, a quirk for the Yunvo SFP+ONU-XGSPON (X-ONU-SFPP) has been included to fix the TX fault assertion.
+SFP+ host drivers built on the Linux [SFP subsystem] use SFF-8472[^1] DDMI information to manage modules.
+This causes issues for non-compliant [GPON] and [XGS-PON] sticks.
+To work around this, maintainers add hardcoded [quirks].
+However, each new hardware or vendor variant requires a new kernel build.
+As of kernel 6.19, a quirk for the Yunvo SFP+ONU-XGSPON ([X-ONU-SFPP]) module has been included to address this.

  [SFP subsystem]: https://www.kernel.org/doc/html/latest/networking/sfp-phylink.html
+ [GPON]: ../gpon/index.md
+ [XGS-PON]: ../xgs-pon/index.md
  [quirks]: https://github.com/torvalds/linux/blob/master/drivers/net/phy/sfp.c#L489

 If you see the following output in your kernel log, you are either running an older kernel version, or your